3 years (Full-time) / opportunities available (Part-time) / n/a (Distance / E-Learning)

 There are some bursaries available to cover tuition fees for well qualified students, please contact the programme administrator for more information.

-- Internationally recognised expertise and experience in historical performance/performance practice
+- Internationally regarded expertise and experience in contemporary music composition.

-- Assessed by submission of a thesis or edition and presentation of an associated recital
+- Assessed by submission of a portfolio of compositions and written commentary.

 UK & EU Full Time for 2013/14